venovako/FLAPWxHZ/README.md

 ```
 where ``CPU`` should be set for the Intel C++ and Fortran compilers to ``x64`` for Xeons, or to ``x200`` for Xeon Phi KNLs, respectively.
 If ``CPU`` is not set, GNU C (Clang on macOS) and Fortran compilers will be used instead.

 GNU Fortran 9 is *not* supported!
+Currently, only GPU Fortran *8* is fully supported.

 Here, ``NDEBUG`` should be set to the desired optimization level (``3`` is a sensible choice).
 If unset, the predefined debug-mode build options will be used.